LucasLeone/LucasLeone/README.md

 - 🔧 [**Turnero Online**](https://turnero-online.me): A full-featured SaaS for appointment scheduling, built with Django, Celery, Docker, and PostgreSQL.
 Enables businesses to efficiently manage bookings and clients.

+- 🏋️‍♂️ [**MyCentroGym**](https://mycentrogym.vercel.app/): A client management software for gyms.
+It manages memberships, payments, attendance, and provides tools for tracking client activity and engagement.

 - 🥖 **PanaSystem** *(In development)*: A management system for a bakery that handles product sales, daily deliveries, suppliers, and wholesale clients.
 Focused on streamlining operations and improving inventory tracking.

-- 🏋️‍♂️ **MyCentroGym** *(In development)*: A client management software for gyms.
-It manages memberships, payments, attendance, and provides tools for tracking client activity and engagement.

 ---

 ## 📫 Contact: